yzy1996/Awesome-Learn-3D-From-2D/README.md

 A collection of resources on learning 3D object from 2D images.

-> Alias: image-based 3D reconstruction
+> Alias: image-based 3D reconstruction / Rendering